 The Children’s Book Council of Australia is a not for profit, volunteer run organisation which aims to engage the community with literature for young Australians.
 The CBCA presents annual awards to books of literary merit, for outstanding contribution to Australian children’s literature.

 Each year, across Australia, the CBCA brings children and books together celebrating Children’s Book Week.
 During this time Schools, Libraries, Booksellers, Authors, Illustrators and children celebrate Australian Children’s Literature.
-Throughout the week you will often see Children’s Book Character Parades and talented librarians creating amazing displays with children, teachers and librarians dressing up as featured story book characters.
+Throughout the week you will see Children’s Book Character Parades and talented librarians creating amazing displays.
+Teachers and librarians dress up as story book characters from featured books and children get to celebrate their favourite characters in costume.

-Generally, the Book of the Year winner’s announcement is always the third Friday in August, and Children’s Book Week commences the following day and runs from Saturday to Sunday.
-Each year Book Week carries a new theme, in 2018 that theme is “Find Your Treasure”.
+Generally, the Book of the Year winner’s announcement is the third Friday in August, and Children’s Book Week commences the following day and runs from Saturday to Sunday.
+Each year Book Week carries a new theme, in 2023 that theme is “READ, GROW, INSPIRE”.